cgyurgyik/STL-algorithm-examples/README.md

   }
 }
 ```
-Could be improved upon by using a range-based loop:
+This could be improved upon by using a range-based loop:
 ```
 // Determines whether 'v' contains 4.
 bool contains_four = false;